 Your internal processes affect how happy or annoyed your employees will be.
 If you continuously fail to provide a clear structure, transparent accountability, reasonable goals, and ongoing support, you cannot expect them to perform at their best.

-This is especially prevalent in agile project management systems, such as Scrum, where the dynamics of the process can be overwhelming for many when poorly managed.
+This is especially prevalent in agile project management systems, such as Kanban or Scrum, where the dynamics of the process can be overwhelming for many when poorly managed.
 However, you can do your best to adapt and learn.
 Start using scrum artifacts and other complementary data to improve your project management procedures.

 This kind of data will give you unbiased knowledge on where you’re failing your employees in terms of creating a productive work environment.
 Only then can you expect them to become true brand ambassadors.

 Steer clear of messy communication

 Are all your communication tools aligned?
 If you send requests, assign projects, and invite to meetings all from different tools, your teams might be frustrated.
 Keep to one task management software or project management software that has all the tools your team needs to communicate with each other.
 Clarity in how you communicate and synchronize all communication channels is pivotal for establishing trust and transparency.

 - Make sure you have a tool to host all emails in one place to avoid miscommunications, lost messages, and missed deadlines.
 Managing several email accounts, multiple projects, and many tasks should be as streamlined as possible with the right tools such as desktop as a service solution.

 - Use the same platform to integrate other collaboration and communication tools like social media, Google Drive, or live chat software.
 It enables clarity and immediate access for your employees to manage their interactions.